 Ashland is a medium-sized city located in the state of Kentucky.
 With a population of 20,669 people and ten constituent neighborhoods, Ashland is the 18th largest community in Kentucky.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ashland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ashland is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ashland who work in healthcare (12.07%), office and administrative support (11.91%), and sales jobs (9.92%).
+There are especially a lot of people living in Ashland who work in office and administrative support (13.89%), healthcare (10.39%), and sales jobs (9.16%).

 The most common language spoken in Ashland is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and German/Yiddish.